 If you do need to replace the breakers in your Square D panel, you should use UL-Classified breakers.
 The UL classification signifies that the breaker was tested to fit the panel.
 This is important for safety reasons, as UL ratings and certifications are meant to keep people safe from potentially hazardous situations and products.
 UL-classified breakers are not the same as square D breakers, so it’s important to check the manufacturer’s specifications carefully.

-As an alternative, you can also use Siemens QP breakers in Square D panels.
+As an alternative, you can’t use Siemens QP breakers in Square D panels.
 These breakers are compatible with other brands, but you should ensure compatibility first.
-If you can’t find any compatible breakers, you can try using GE or Murray breakers.
-However, you must make sure that the voltage and size match the square D breaker.
+If you can’t find any compatible breakers, you can try using Square D. However, you must make sure that the voltage and size match the square D breaker.

 Will Eaton breakers fit Square D panel?